City Center Partnership

-City Center Guide
+City Center Renaissance Plan

 Front Street Connectivity Plan

-The Front Street Connectivity Plan was the result of a multi-year planning and community engagement process of the City Center Partnership and in collaboration with the City of Mankato.
-The result is a detailed implementation plan that expands a key initiative of the community visioning document, the City Center Renaissance Plan. | Learn More
+The Front Street Connectivity Plan was the result of a multi-year planning and community engagement process of the City Center Partnership in collaboration with the City of Mankato.
+It is a detailed implementation plan that expands a key initiative of the community visioning document, the City Center Renaissance Plan. | Learn More

 Open Space & Tactical Urbanism Plan